-We are currently raising pastured poultry.
-With plans to have rabbits and laying hens again soon.
+We are currently raising pastured poultry and cows with plans to have rabbits and laying hens again soon.
 When we’re not busy chasing kids or animals, I am usually trying (and failing) to get JC to stop buying more fruit trees.
 I don’t think he can leave the house without returning with something new to plant on our property.
 Constantly tinkering and trying new grafting methods there is almost always a stem or something new for him to try and grow hiding in a pocket or a cupholder somewhere.

 We believe Farmers have a God given job to be stewards of the land and the animals we raise.
 We work hard to consciously cultivate the land, and to build a strong sustainable system that will encourage the healthiest life for our plants and animals, and eventually our customers.
 We believe that knowledge should be shared and we strive to educate our community on the benefits of this type of sustainable farming whether its in your backyard or on acres of land.
 A fourth generation Florida Cracker, JC has seen that the old stories and skills that used to get passed down generation to generation in every family have become a thing of the past and its our hope that The Faithful Farmstead can be a source of knowledge for the whole community.
 We believe that whether its a sunrise, a new baby animal being born on the farm, or a fresh piece of fruit from our grove that you can see God’s handiwork all around, and we hope that as you follow along you see that as well.